pedroAkiraDanno/finance_control/notes.md

 Borrow
 pay invoices for example also  **** more difficult  - OK changing "income"   - OK
-bug "debit card" dont show the cards bug "ask for account in credit card"
+bug "debit card" dont show the cards    - OK bug "ask for account in credit card"    - OK put repited automatic

 For me, Investamos is another program but I don't know